No one can come to me unless the Father who sent me draws him; and I will raise him up on the last day.

 There are stories just like those and everything in between.
 But for the true believer, the real story is simply this.

-John 3:16-17 God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have everlasting life.
-God sent his Son into the world not to judge the world, but to save the world through him.5
+For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have everlasting life.
+God sent His Son into the world not to judge the world, but to save the world through Him.

 Christ with me, Christ before me, Christ behind me,